-Outcome: Withdrawn with a commitment from BNY Mellon to expand its diversity and inclusion reporting with a focus on the executive team.
+Outcome: Successfully withdrawn with a commitment from BNY Mellon to expand its diversity and inclusion reporting with a focus on the executive team.
 The expanded report will discuss how BNY Mellon sets specific diversity goals for leaders, including the executive leadership team, to hold them accountable for improved workplace diversity, with particular emphasis on diversifying senior management.

 “Our Diversity is our greatest strength” – Bank of New York Mellon, Global Diversity and Inclusion report

 We believe that diversity, inclusive of gender and race, are critical attributes of a well-functioning executive team and necessary to meaningfully drive diversity throughout an organization.

 Currently, Bank of New York Mellon (BK) has limited racial/ethnic diversity on the executive team.

 Despite the strong business case for cultivating a diverse workforce, white males continue to dominate executive roles at Fortune 500 companies.
 BK has made progress in acknowledging the value of diversity and inclusion, but the company has failed to deploy this strategy among senior leadership.
 BK’s transparency on workforce diversity is commendable, but the workforce data illustrates the company’s slow progress in building racial and ethnic diversity into the top ranks.
 As reported by the company, more than a third of employees identify as non-white, but 50% of these employees hold Administrative Support roles.
 Similarly only 21% of First/Mid Officials and Managers roles are non-white.
 The representation of non-white employees rapidly diminishes with rank with less than five percent of the executive team identifying as racially or ethnically diverse.